cli-guidelines/cli-guidelines/content/_index.md

 See [Configuration](#configuration) for a breakdown of common types of configuration and recommendations on when environment variables are most appropriate.

 **For maximum portability, environment variable names must only contain uppercase letters, numbers, and underscores (and mustn't start with a number).**
-Which means `O_O` is the only emoticon that is also a valid environment variable name.
+Which means `O_O` and `OWO` are the only emoticons that are also valid environment variable names.

 **Aim for single-line environment variable values.**
 While multi-line values are possible, they create usability issues with the `env` command.